tbreuss/local-dev/README.md

 nameserver 10.254.254.254
 ~~~

-Check that the new resolver is registered.
+Check that the resolver is registered.

 ~~~bash
 scutil --dns